parsehex/pll/README.md

 See `example.js`.

-## Notes
+## Options

+Pass an options object as the second argument with any of the following properties:

-- By default the first `output` will be the called command.
-You can avoid this behavior by passing `true` as the second argument.
+- `noCommandEcho`: By default the first `output` will be the called command.
+Setting this to `true` will avoid that behavior.
+- `noColor`: Disable color in output by setting to `true`.